 The Domain is also the starting point for many of Te Aroha's popular walks.
 Visit our Walking Tracks page for more information.

-The Te Aroha Domain is a popular venue for weddings and events - please contact us to make a booking
+The Te Aroha Domain is a popular venue for weddings and events - click the button below to make a booking.